hpe-dev-incubator/hpe-dev-portal/content/blog/understanding-hpe-greenlake-identity-access-management.md

 Once a tenant administrator is on-boarded, they can invite their users to join the tenant.

-1. Access the Identity & Access Service within the **wrench** icon.
+1. Access the User Management Service within the **wrench** icon.
 2. Select the **Users** Tab
 3. Under the **Actions** pull-down, choose Invite User

 <img src="/img/invite-user.png" width="480" height="538" alt="Invite User">

 The invited user receives an email inviting them to join the tenant.
 Once the user activates their account they can log into HPE GreenLake Central and switch to the tenant.
-The tenant administrator can add the new User to various User Groups, etc.
+The tenant administrator can add the new User to various User Groups, etc. The user will only receive an invitation email if they have not already been invited to join a tenant.

 ## Creating and modifying User Groups

-1. Access the Identity & Access Service within the **wrench** icon.
+1. Access the User Management Service within the **wrench** icon.

 2. Select the **User Groups** tab
 3. To modify an existing user group, click on it from the list of user groups
    * Members can be added by selecting the **Members** tab and selecting *Add Members* under the **Actions** pull-down
    * Members can be removed from the user group by clicking on the **Trash** icon beside the member name
-4. To create a new user group, click on the *Create User Group* button
+4. To create a new user group, from the **User Groups** tab, click on the *Create User Group* button
 5. Enter a user group name and description
 6. Once the user group has been created it may be modified using the instructions above

 ## Creating and Modifying Spaces

-1. Access the Identity & Access Service within the **wrench** icon.
+1. Access the Management Service within the **wrench** icon.
 2. Select the **Spaces** tab
 3. To modify an existing space, click on it from the list of spaces